Growy-Org/Growy-Function/README.md

 - Repeat Assignment Scheduler
 - Remove home, child, parent are not allowed when there is linked resource
 - Home Analytics.
 (Get All Wishes, Achievement, etc..)
-- Optimisation & pagination (getting just one object not all of them on ui update etc)
 - Make Error throw

 ### Game Category Profile & Mini Game